edcash-project/masternode/README.md

 # edcash Masternode Install Guide

+# important to pay attention the script works only 1 masternode in each vps

 1. Launch an Ubuntu 16.04 server from either Vultr or DigitalOcean
 2. Login to your newly launched server
 3. Copy and paste the following line into the server: